-A calzone is a calzone is a calzone, except when it’s not.
+A calzone is a calzone is a calzone.
+Except when it’s not.
 See, some folks on the East Coast refer to a similar pizza-like concoction of dough and tomato sauce and cheese not as a calzone but as stromboli.
 Sounds sorta like something that you’d find in Geppetto’s workshop, doesn’t it?
 It’s actually distinct from a calzone, and it’s relatively common in Philadelphia and the surrounding area.
 As to the precise difference between the two, we defer to food writer Bill Daley and this uber-helpful explanation.
 Essentially, a calzone is what you find here, in this recipe.
 It’s a sort of stuffed pizza of sorts.
-So is a stromboli, though it seems more rolled than stuffed.
-It also seems more persnickety in terms of what it can or cannot contain in terms of ingredients.
+A stromboli is more rolled than stuffed and, to be frank, it also seems more persnickety in terms of what it can or cannot contain in terms of ingredients.
 Honestly?
 While we prefer to be accurate in our depiction of anything food-minded, parsing definitions isn’t our favorite thing.
 We prefer to just pass the napkins and tuck into whatever’s on the plate in front of us.
 Originally published June 18, 2004.–Renee Schettler Rossi

 - Quick Glance